Now that the cold weather is upon us, you have a choice stop riding outside or change your wardrobe. We all know staying inside isn’t an option.

 Now that we’ve decided you’ll be riding outside this winter, it’s time to assemble your wardrobe.
 You can start with some base pieces and augment them with items you already own.

-I would consider long finger gloves and neoprene shoe covers the most important pieces to start with.
+I would consider insulated gloves and neoprene shoe covers the most important pieces to start with.
 If your hands and feet are cold, you’ll be uncomfortable the whole ride.
 Next, I would purchase tights, a winter cycling jacket, long sleeve base layer, and a long sleeve Jersey.
-GFNY has most of these items for sale on their website, but there are many places you can purchase these items.
+GFNY has most of these items for sale on their website, but there are many places where you can purchase these items.
 Don’t forget chemical hand and toe warmers, They help take the bite off when it gets really cold.
 I usually buy them in bulk from Costco.